Skip to main content

 The Great Biosecurity Quest

-We all have a part to play in protecting Victoria’s biosecurity so that we can continue to spend time in the great outdoors, enjoy clean and safe food and protect the agricultural industries that provide so much for us all.
+We all have a part to play in protecting Victoria’s biosecurity so we can continue to spend time in the great outdoors, enjoy clean and safe food and protect the agricultural industries that provide so much for us all.

-Join the Quest to find stink bugs
+Join the Quest to find glassy-winged sharpshooter

 Image describes how to take part in the Biosecurity Quest.
 Step One - Grab a magnifying glass or phone with a zoom function or app if you can.
 Step Two - Download or print the toolkit to help you to identify plant pests.
 Step Three - Keep an eye out!
 Be on the lookout when you're out in nature.
 Step Four - Come back and tell us your results.
 If you think you have found a biosecurity pest, make sure you report it.